destessm/wombo-combo/README.md

 # wombo-combo
 My CS539 Project

+Particle Effects!

+Started working on a new camera, might get that done post-submission (if so, I'll resend the repo after)

+This time everything seems to actually be working!
+My only small issue is with the randomness of the directions for my particles; sometimes they form lines because they keep the same x-z direction between multiple particles.
+We can look at it in class maybe or I can take a quick look at it later.
+Otherwise this works!

+//old stuff below
 Collision Dection + Octree

 Camera is still in the works.
 Directions are still below.
 Sphere fires with 'i'.
 I don't remember why.